Kentucky Derby Bars

 Celebrate the Kentucky Derby with these easy and delicious Kentucky Derby Bars.
 Much like Derby Pie, these bars are packed with traditional elements like butter, eggs, pecans, and chocolate!

 These bars are utterly decadent, creamy and delicious.
-This recipe is originally from Paula Deen, who knows a thing or two about southern cuisine for sure.
+This recipe is adapted from Paula Deen, who knows a thing or two about southern cuisine for sure.
 I’ve made a few alterations to the original, mostly in the shortbread crust.

-Or just as likely, the beautiful horses, roses, and stately edifices of Churchhill Downs.
+Or, just as likely, the beautiful horses, roses, and stately edifices of Churchhill Downs.

 If you’re like me and adore all things Southern, you might love to read my Kentucky Derby Recipes with Southern Charm for more food ideas!